userlerueda/LTRCLD-1451/LAB_GUIDE.md

 * We tried to give emphasis to networking aspect.

 ## Time management
-* There are 10 Sections, with an estimated completion time of 3 hr.
-30 min. !!![edit]
+* There are 6 hands-on sections, with an estimated completion time of 3 hr.
+30 min.
 * Every section has estimated time to complete.
 This is an estimate only.
 Please feel free to spend as much time as you like.
-* Please plan a 5 min break, as needed, around 2 hr. mark or after completing sectio-X !!![comeback to edit]

 ## Questions
 * Questions are most welcome.
 We **request** you to ask questions and make the session interactive.